ShahbazDe/GrainBoundaryAnalysis/Readme.txt

 Data entry must be with a valid numerical range.
 Please follow the instructions accordingly.
 If the package is moved to another system, ensure that the database file path is adjusted correctly.

+User instructions:
+1. Set project as defualt(not the library) in order to compile.
+2. Set path of Data folder in app.config file.